 All this income is deposited into the University bank account as departmental bankings.
 Issues relating to banking are covered here including the procedures to be followed in preparing a banking, the issue of receipts, special receipts etc.

 The Cashier is located in the Registry and should be contacted for further advice.
 The Cashier is available free of charge (generally) to assist with any special needs which your department may have in establishing cash receipting and banking systems.

 External research grants are sourced from numerous national and several international bodies.
-The Research & Enterprise Office co-ordinates University applications for research grants.
+The Research and Enterprise Office co-ordinates University applications for research grants.
 Research funding is discussed in greater detail in Chapter 18.
-Any queries relating to applications and administration of research grants should be made to the Research & Enterprise Office, Phone extension 8413.
+Any queries relating to applications and administration of research grants should be made to the Research and Enterprise Office, phone extension 8413.